-If you are anything like me, you’ll rely on your phone for the entire duration of your travels for just about everything.
+If you’re anything like me, you’ll rely on your phone for the entire duration of your travels.
 I mean, why bring endless books on top spots to see when a Google search brings up results in seconds.
 Right?
-Whether you save this post or take a screenshot of your favourite features, just know you’ll be making your time abroad a lot less stressful and much more enriching.
+Before you even think about spending hours searching for travel resources, give this post a read.
+I’ll walk you through apps I can’t travel without, to make your next trip smoother.

-If you are looking for temporary housing, typically between 3-6 months, then check out BADI.
-I have used this app multiple times to search for housing in shared accommodation in Spain.
+If you’re looking for temporary housing, typically between 3-6 months, then check out BADI.
+I’ve used this app multiple times to search for housing in Spain.
 One of the great things about this app is the ability to select housing preferences, your preferred language and your desired age-bracket.
-Just be careful that you don’t fall into a potential house-viewing which requires a deposit for simply checking out the property.
-This is not something which is the norm on Badi.
+Just be careful you don’t fall into a potential house-viewing which requires a deposit for checking out the property.
+This isn’t the norm on Badi.

-For people on a budget, or for people who are feeling particularly adventurous, COUCHSURFING could be a good shout.
+For people on a budget, or those feeling particularly adventurous, COUCHSURFING is a good shout.
 Essentially, hosts rent out a sofa or spare room free of charge to globetrotters, nomads, explorers, you name it.
 As with anything, check out reviews, credibility of your potential host and read up on policy so you know what to expect on arrival.
-You can also volunteer yourself as a city guide if you don’t have a space to host, or simply don’t want to do so.
-This way you can still socialise with travellers and offer words of wisdom on your city.
+You can also volunteer yourself as a city guide if you don’t have a space to host.
+This way, you’ll still socialise with travellers.

 TIPS AND GUIDES:

 An oldie, but a goodie.
 Who doesn’t love the Lonely Planet Guides app?
-You’ll find guides for so many destinations, have access to a phrasebook to help get by and can use the currency converter feature.
-One major advantage is the fact you can also save guides, maps and other resources in ‘Offline’ mode, which is perfect for when you have used all your mobile data or don’t want to pay the premium of roaming charges.
+You’ll find resources for so many destinations, have access to a phrasebook and can use the currency converter feature.
+Still not sold?
+You can also save location insight and maps in ‘Offline’ mode.
+A sweet offering.

 If you prefer something a little more multi-purpose, TripAdvisor is your best bet.
-I am sure all of us know the site but how many of us actually have the app downloaded?
-I mean, that app really does have everything!
-From restaurant ratings to activity suggestions, you really shouldn’t underestimate the power of TripAdvisor.
+I’m sure all of us know the site but how many of us actually have the app downloaded?

 Want to bond over your love of food?
 Give EATWITH a try.
 The way I would describe this app is by saying it is like AirBnB for foodies.
-For example, you can book with hosts to eat at their place, learn how to make a dish or just try something new.
-You can also host your own events, which may be an exciting concept for those of you who want to flex a little on your culinary/socialising skills!
+For example, you can book with hosts to eat at their place or learn how to make a dish.
+You can also host your own events, which may be an exciting concept for those who want to flex a little on your culinary/socialising skills!

 See you in the next post!